dalfang/cook-booky/README.md

 - **Recipe Management**: Add, edit, and delete recipes effortlessly.
 - **Search & Filter**: Quickly find recipes by ingredients, cuisine, or meal type.
 - **Favorites**: Save your go-to recipes for easy access.
-- **Meal Planning**: Plan your meals for the week and manage shopping lists.

 ## Built With